GI Bill vs MontgomeryUpdated: November 1, 2023

 Montgomery GI Bill For Reservists

 There is a Montgomery GI Bill benefit offered to members of the Selected Reserve.
 This is called the Montgomery GI Bill-SR (aka MGIB-SR).
 This benefit is paid for up to 36 months as a flat amount according to the VA officials site.
-In 2021 that amount was listed as just under $400.
-This amount is subject to review each year and is listed as a reference only.
+For the 2023-2024 school year, that amount was listed as $466 for those attending a college, or qualified education program, full-time.
+This amount is subject to change annually.

 Details Of Post 9/11 GI Bill Benefits

-Military members who served or after Sept.
+Military members who served shortly before or after Sept.
 11, 2001 are eligible for the expanded educational benefits of the Post 9/11 GI Bill.

 The VA official site states, “You may be eligible if you served at least 90 aggregate days on active duty* after Sept.
 10, 2001, or received an honorable discharge “from active duty for a service-connected disability after serving 30 continuous days following Sept.
 10, 2001.”